 If you do not find an answer to your question below, click here to contact us.

-Please register here to receive updates regarding the progress of the litigation, the Settlement, and any resolution of claims against the Non-Settling Defendants.
-This case website will be updated as circumstances change, so check back regularly for updates.
+Please register through the form on this website to receive updates regarding the progress of the Action, the Settlements, and any resolution of claims against the Non-Settling Defendants.
+The case website will be updated as circumstances change, so check back regularly for updates.

-OPIS has not conceded or admitted any allegations of wrongdoing in this lawsuit and would allege numerous defenses to Plaintiffs’ claims if the case against it were to proceed.
+Settling Defendants have not conceded or admitted any allegations of wrongdoing in this lawsuit and would allege numerous defenses to NCSPs’ claims if the case against them were to proceed

 In a class action lawsuit, one or more people or businesses called class representatives sue on behalf of others who have similar claims, all of whom together are a “class.”
 Individual class members do not have to file a lawsuit to participate in the class action settlement or be bound by the judgment in the class action.
 One court resolves the issues for everyone in the class, except for those who exclude themselves from the class.
-The class representatives for NCSPs in this case are Plaintiffs: George Bavolak, Delta Line Construction Co., TC Construction, Inc., and Blake Wrobbel.
+The class representatives for NCSPs in this case are Plaintiffs: George Bavolak, Delta Line Construction Co., TC Construction, Inc., Blake Wrobbel, Stephen Bell, Bell Electric, LLC, Russell Jacobs, Kecia Newton, Alpha and Omega Development LLC, Eric Wasman, Adam Kennedy, My Flooring, Inc., and Victor Silva.

-The Court did not decide in favor of NCSP Plaintiffs or OPIS.
-NCSP Plaintiffs believe they may have won at trial and possibly obtained a greater recovery.
-OPIS believes NCSP Plaintiffs may not have succeeded at class certification or won at a trial.
-But litigation involves risks to both sides, and therefore NCSP Plaintiffs and OPIS have agreed to the Settlement.
-The Settlement requires OPIS to pay money, as well as provide specified cooperation in the NCSP Plaintiffs’ continued prosecution of the litigation.
-NCSP Plaintiffs and their attorneys believe the Settlement is in the best interests of all NCSP Settlement Class members.
+The Court did not decide in favor of NCSPs or Settling Defendants.
+NCSPs believe they may have won at trial and possibly obtained a greater recovery.
+Settling Defendants believe NCSPs may not have succeeded at class certification or won at a trial.
+But litigation involves risks to both sides, and therefore NCSPs and Settling Defendants have agreed to the Settlements.
+The Settlements require Settling Defendants to pay money, as well as provide specified cooperation in the NCSPs’ continued prosecution of the Action.
+NCSPs and their attorneys believe the Settlements are in the best interests of all NCSP Settlement Class members.

 You may have received other communications regarding this lawsuit, including solicitations by other attorneys seeking to represent you as a plaintiff in an individual (or “direct action”) lawsuit against Defendants.
-These communications were not approved by the Court for the NCSP Class and did not come from Court-appointed NCSP Settlement Class Counsel.
-You should carefully review this Notice and your rights as a potential member of the NCSP Settlement Class before deciding whether to opt out or stay in the NCSP Settlement Class.
-The End User Class, referenced above, will also be sending out a separate notice to potential End User Class members concerning this Settlement.
-In addition, there is another class, the Direct Purchaser Plaintiff (“DPP”) Class, that represents those who purchased PVC Pipe directly from Converter Defendants.
-The DPP Class has also reached a settlement with OPIS and will also be sending out notice to potential DPP Class members.
+These communications were not approved by the Court and did not come from Court-appointed NCSP Settlement Class Counsel.
+You should carefully review this Notice and your rights as a potential member of the NCSP Settlement Class before deciding whether to opt out or stay in the NCSP Settlement Class pertaining to the Atkore Defendants and Northern Pipe and Vinyltech Defendants.
+Each of the three Classes in the Action—the NCSP Class, the End User Class, and the Direct Purchaser Plaintiff (“DPP”) Class—previously sent out a separate notice concerning the settlement with OPIS, which was approved by the Court.
+The DPP Class represents those who purchased PVC Pipes and Fittings directly from Converter Defendants and has also reached a settlement with the Atkore Defendants and will be sending out its own notice to potential DPP Class members.

-The Court decided that, for Settlement purposes, members of the NCSP Settlement Class are defined as:
+The Court decided that, for Settlement purposes, the NCSP Atkore Defendants Settlement Class and the separate NCSP Northern Pipe and Vinyltech Defendants Settlement Class are each defined as:

-All entities and persons who purchased PVC Pipe in the United States between January 1, 2021 through May 16, 2025 (1) directly from a seller that bought the PVC Pipe from a Converter Defendant that was (2) manufactured by a Converter Defendant.
+All entities and persons who purchased PVC Pipe Systems in the United States between January 1, 2020 through May 13, 2026 (1) directly from a seller that purchased PVC Pipe Systems from a Converter Defendant that was (2) manufactured by a Converter Defendant.

-Specifically excluded from the NCSP Class are (1) all public water systems, public wastewater systems, and suppliers of public energy or electricity, (2) Defendants; the officers, directors, or employees of any Defendant; any entity in which any Defendant has a controlling interest; and any affiliate, legal representative, heir, or assign of any Defendant, (3) any federal government entity, (4) any judicial officer presiding over this action and the members of his/her immediate family and judicial staff, any juror assigned to this action, any business majority-owned by any such person, and (5) any Co-Conspirator identified In this Action.
+Specifically excluded from the Settlement Class are (1) the following categories of purchasers: (a) All public water systems that purchased PVC Pipe Products for end-use, including in connection with the treatment or supply of water; (b) All public wastewater systems that purchased PVC Pipe Products for end-use, including for the collection, disposal, or treatment of wastewater; (c) All suppliers of public energy or electricity that purchased PVC Pipe Products for end-use, including in connection with the supply of electricity for public consumption; or (d) All purchasers of PVC Pipe Products that purchased from a seller who purchased the product indirectly from a Converter Defendant; (2) Defendants; the officers, directors, or employees of any Defendant; any entity in which any Defendant has a controlling interest; and any Affiliate, legal representative, heir, or assign of any Defendant, (3) any federal government entities, (4) any judicial officer presiding over this action and the members of his/her immediate family and judicial staff, any juror assigned to this action, and any business majority-owned by any such person, and (5) the following alleged co-conspirators: Core & Main Inc., Ferguson Enterprises, Inc., Fortiline Waterworks, Hajoca Corporation, Porter Pipe & Supply Co., and United Pipe & Steel Corp.

-Also excluded from the NCSP Settlement Class is anyone who files a timely and valid exclusion request.
-Before any funds will be disbursed, the Court will have to approve a plan of allocation between the NCSP Class and End User Class.
+Also excluded from the NCSP Atkore Defendants Settlement Class and NCSP Northern Pipe and Vinyltech Defendants Settlement Class is anyone who files a timely and valid exclusion request.
+Before any funds will be disbursed, the Court will approve a plan of allocation and distribution.
 After the Court’s initial approval of that plan of allocation, you will receive further notice and an opportunity to object to that plan of allocation.

-While this Settlement is only with OPIS at this time, the NCSP Settlement Class includes all entities and persons who purchased PVC Pipe in the United States between January 1, 2021 through May 16, 2025 (1) directly from a seller that bought the PVC Pipe from a Converter Defendant that was (2) manufactured by a Converter Defendant, but not if those purchasers are public water, waste, or electricity providers, or certain other Defendant-affiliated, federal government-affiliated, or Court-affiliated entities as noted above.
-If you are a member of the NCSP Settlement Class and do not exclude yourself, you may be eligible to participate in (or exclude yourself from) any additional settlements which may arise with any other Defendants in the case.
+If you are a member of the NCSP Atkore Defendants and NCSP Northern Pipe and Vinyltech Defendants Settlement Classes and do not exclude yourself, you may be eligible to participate in (or exclude yourself from) any additional settlements which may arise with any other Defendants in the case.
 You may be a member of more than one class in this case.
 If so, you need to evaluate your participation and choices with respect to participation in each class separately.

-If you are in one of these categories, you are not a member of the NCSP Settlement Class and are not eligible to participate in the Settlement as a NCSP Settlement Class member.
-However, if you are a public water system, public wastewater system, or a supplier of public energy or electricity, you may be eligible to participate in the Settlement as a member of the End User Settlement Class.
-The separate notices sent by the End User Settlement Class concerning this Settlement will inform you of your eligibility to participate in the Settlement as a member of the End User Settlement Class.
+If you are in one of these categories, you are not a member of the NCSP Atkore Defendants and NCSP Northern Pipe and Vinyltech Defendants Settlement Classes and are not eligible to participate in the Settlements as an NCSP Atkore Defendants or NCSP Northern Pipe and Vinyltech Defendants Settlement Class member.
+However, if you are a public water system, public wastewater system, or a supplier of public energy or electricity, you may be eligible to participate in the Settlement as a member of the End-User Settlement Class for any settlements they may reach in this matter.
+Any separate notices sent by the End-User Settlement Class concerning any settlements they reach with Defendants will inform you of your eligibility to participate in any settlements reached on behalf of the End User Class.

-If you are still not sure if you are included, please review the detailed information contained in the Settlement Agreement available here, or call the Settlement Administrator toll-free at +1 (833) 890-9261.
+If you are still not sure if you are included, please review the detailed information contained in the Settlement Agreements available here, or call the Settlement Administrator toll-free at +1 (833) 890-9261.

 If the Settlement is approved, OPIS will pay $3,000,000 to resolve all of the NCSP Class and End User Class members’ claims against OPIS for the Released Claims (as defined in the Settlement Agreement).
 In addition to this monetary benefit, OPIS has also agreed to provide specified cooperation in the NCSP Plaintiffs’ continued prosecution of the litigation.
 OPIS has also agreed that for a period of two (2) years after this Settlement is approved by the Court, it will not engage in conduct that is determined in a final non-appealable judgment to constitute a per se violation of Section 1 of the Sherman Act in the PVC Pipe Market.
 The Settlement Agreement is available here.